ReZeroS/ReZeroS/README.md

   I am a developer based in China/ShangHai, specializing in building websites and applications.

-  - 🌱 I’m currently learning K8s network and JUC and looking for help with distributed high currency development experiences.
+  - 🌱 I’m learning K8s network and JUC and looking for help with distributed high currency development experiences.
   - 💬 Feel free to ask me about anything
   - 📫 How to reach me: [Blog] https://qqtim.club